lifecycle-project/ds-dictionaries/README.md

-# Dictionary and data versioning in Opal table names
+# Dictionary and data versioning in DataSHIELD table names

 There are 2 kinds of versioning in the LifeCycle project.